 Monitoring charts included (but not limited to): weights; neurological observations; vital signs; turning schedules; and fluid balance recordings.
 Monitoring charts were implemented according to the care plan interventions.
-Incident reports reviewed evidenced timely follow up and investigation by the RN.
+Incident reports reviewed evidenced timely follow up and investigation by the manager/RN.
 Any opportunities identified to minimise future risks were identified and implemented.

-The owner and registered nurse reported they routinely invite whānau to the six-monthly review meetings along with the resident.
+The manager reported they routinely invite whānau to the six-monthly review meetings along with the resident.
 Communication with relatives was evidenced in resident's files and on interview with family.
-There are currently no Māori residents; however, any barriers that would prevent whanau of tāngata whaikaha from independently accessing information are identified and strategies to manage this is documented.
-The service would support Māori and whānau to identify their own pae ora outcomes in their care or support plan.

-Caregivers interviewed advised that when they sign in at the start of a duty an electronic handover occurs, and this maintains a continuity of service delivery.
-Progress notes are maintained electronically by the caregivers and/or the RN after each duty.
-The RN further adds to the progress notes if there are any incidents or changes in health status.
+There is currently one Māori residents and documentation demonstrated care planning to maintain independence and meeting their chosen outcomes.
+The service supports the resident and whānau to identify their own pae ora outcomes in their care or support plan.
+Health care assistants interviewed advised that a verbal handover occurs on each shift.
+Progress notes are maintained by the health care assistants and the manager weekly or if there are any incidents or changes in residents' health status.